mattyhall/North-South-Divide/README.md

 North-South-Divide
 ==================

 A program to calculate where the North-South divide is based on various data.
-Made for YRS2013
+Made for YRS2013.
+A presentation explaining (sort of) what is going on is available at http://prezi.com/aegy6w3yejhs

+The code is BSD.
+See the LICENSE file for more information

 #Dependencies
 The only dependencies, other than Python, are Flask and Postcodes.
 To install do